-Why cold agglutinin disease is a complement disease before it is a hemolytic one
+Why cold agglutinin disease is best understood as a complement-driven hemolytic anemia

 Note: The video and audio linked above were generated with the assistance of AI.
 Clinical accuracy has been reviewed, but no AI-generated content can be guaranteed to be fully error-free.

-Understanding CAD requires shifting focus away from antibody binding alone and toward the kinetics, amplification, regulation, and downstream consequences of complement activation, particularly at the level of C1 and C3.
-This is why CAD behaves differently from warm autoimmune hemolytic anemia, why corticosteroids fail, and why proximal complement inhibition is uniquely effective.2
+Understanding CAD therefore requires shifting attention away from antibody binding alone and toward the kinetics, amplification, regulation, and consequences of complement activation, especially at the level of C1 and C3.
+This helps explain why CAD behaves differently from warm autoimmune hemolytic anemia, why corticosteroids are usually ineffective, and why proximal complement inhibition can be highly effective.2

 The initiating event: IgM and C1 engagement

-In primary CAD, the pathogenic antibody is almost always IgM.4
+In primary CAD, the pathogenic antibody is almost always IgM.3

 When bound to red blood cells, pentameric IgM undergoes a conformational change that exposes binding sites for C1q, triggering complement activation even at relatively low antibody densities.5